hpe-dev-incubator/hpe-dev-portal/content/blog/integrating-istio-and-spire.md

 istio-ingressgateway   LoadBalancer   10.105.191.32   172.16.17.5   15021:30189/TCP,80:30392/TCP,443:30566/TCP   32d
 ```

-If the EXTERNAL-IP value is set, your environment has an external load balancer; if not, then set the external load balancer first then follow further steps.
+If the EXTERNAL-IP value is set, your environment has an external load balancer.
+If not, then set the external load balancer first then follow further steps.

-For this cluster we are using metallb.
+For this cluster, we are using metallb.

 **5.4** Download and install Kiali dashboard and Prometheus.